+Strategies

-aining Topics Strategies ip building Create "learning communities" for staff.
-(This is discussed further in ation Goal 6.) ps Include teachers/teacher assistants in parenting education sessions so al ethics iality, boundaries, etc.) parents and teachers can share in- formation about child development oficiency and program curriculum.
-Create safe and respectful envi- ronments where adults - staff and parents - can learn from each other and ask for the kinds of information they find helpful.
-Become familiar with education and training opportunities available to families within the community.
+- Create "learning communities" for staff.
+(This is discussed further in Goal 6.) - Include teachers/teacher assistants in parenting education sessions so parents and teachers can share information about child development and program curriculum. - Create safe and respectful environments where adults - staff and parents - can learn from each other and ask for the kinds of information they find helpful. - Become familiar with education and training opportunities available to families within the community.